Mark Mobius

-Joseph Bernhard Mark Mobius (born August 17, 1936) is an American-born German emerging markets fund manager and founder of Mobius Capital Partners LLP.
+Joseph Bernhard Mark Mobius (17 August 1936 – 15 April 2026) was an American-born German emerging markets fund manager and founder of Mobius Capital Partners LLP.
 He was previously employed at Franklin Templeton where he ran the Templeton Emerging Markets Group for over three decades.

 Early life and education

-Joseph Bernhard Mark Mobius was born to German and Puerto Rican parents in Hempstead, New York.
-He earned his B.A. and M.S. in Communications from Boston University, and received a Ph.D in economics from Massachusetts Institute of Technology in 1964.
+Joseph Bernhard Mark Mobius was born to German and Puerto Rican parents in New York State on 17 August 1936.
+His birthplace is reported variously as Hempstead, Long Island, or New York City.
+He grew up in Bellmore, Long Island.
+He earned his B.A. in fine arts and an M.S. in communications from Boston University, and received a Ph.D in economics from the Massachusetts Institute of Technology in 1964.
 He also studied at the University of Wisconsin, University of New Mexico, and Kyoto University in Japan through the Overseas Training Program of Syracuse University.

 Career

-Mobius worked at international securities firm Vickers-da-Costa, and later was president of International Investment Trust Company in Taipei, Taiwan.
-He once ran an independent consulting company that marketed, among other things, Snoopy cartoon merchandise.
+Mobius worked at international securities firm Vickers, da Costa, and later was president of the International Investment Trust Company in Taipei, Taiwan.
+He also once ran an independent consulting company that marketed, among other things, Snoopy cartoon merchandise.

-Mobius joined Franklin Templeton in 1987 after being asked by John Templeton to run the Templeton Emerging Markets Group.
-At Franklin Templeton he established and directed the research team based in 18 global emerging markets offices and managed more than $50 billion in emerging markets portfolios.
+He joined Franklin Templeton in 1987 after being asked by John Templeton to run the Templeton Emerging Markets Group, one of the world's first emerging market funds.
+At Franklin Templeton he established and and managed more than $50 billion in emerging markets portfolios.

-In 2015, after leading the company for over a quarter of a century, Mark Mobius decided to step down as the lead manager of the Templeton Emerging Markets Investment Trust (TEMIT) and handed over control of the fund to Carlos Hardenberg.
+In 2015, after leading the company for over a quarter of a century, Mobius decided to step down as the lead manager of the Templeton Emerging Markets Investment Trust (TEMIT) and handed over control of the fund to Carlos Hardenberg.

-In 2018, Franklin Templeton announced Mobius' retirement from Franklin Templeton effective January 31, 2018.
+In 2018, Franklin Templeton announced Mobius's retirement from Franklin Templeton effective 31 January 2018.

 In March 2018, Mobius launched Mobius Capital Partners together with his former Templeton colleagues Carlos von Hardenberg and Greg Konieczny.
 The emerging and frontier markets asset manager is focused on a single long-only strategy based on actively partnering with portfolio companies to improve their corporate governance and to deliver a clear ESG pathway.